scalalandio/chimney/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] I read the documentation at https://chimney.readthedocs.io/ and checked that the functionality doesn't exists
 - [ ] I checked the https://github.com/scalalandio/chimney/issues and haven't found the feature already requested reported
 - [ ] I confirmed that the request is not related to functionality that was deprecated: lifted transformers (`TransformerF`s) or `unsafeOption` flags
+- [ ] I believe that this is actual feature request, rather than a question how to use existing features

 **Describe the desired behavior**
 A clear and concise description of what would the feature provide.